rpl/atom-webextensions/README.md

 - linting an addon project using the [addons-linter][addons-linter]
 - open the WebExtensions MDN landing page

+Take a look at the [Changelog][changelog] for more details about the recent changes.

 [![Screenshot of atom-webextensions in action][screenshot]][screencast]

 ## Installation from apm